duanebester/converter/README.md

 Imagining a world where instead of adding Volume case objects that implement `toLiters` and `fromLiters`.
 We could instead define a conversion API similar to:

 ![API Example](assets/api-example.png)

+This gives the developer a better experience when adding new conversions.
+The API would become easier for "sub-volumes" to just call their parent's conversion if available.